Nearly one in five students at further education colleges in England are not active enough.

 The aim is to establish more regular activity in students' lives.

 Hereford Sixth Form College is aiming to improve the overall health of both students and staff through their new All Active programme.

 Their physical wellbeing manager will be running a set of targeted interventions to identify inactive students and staff, before launching a series of tailored activity programmes.

-On a more individual basis, the college will also be running a one-to-one referral scheme for vulnerable students and by liaising with the college's wellbeing team, they will refer the students to a flexible series of activity programmes.
+On a more individual basis, the college will also be running a one-to-one referral scheme for vulnerable students, and by liaising with the college's wellbeing team, they’ll refer the students to a flexible series of activity programmes.

 Bridgwater and Taunton College

 Bridgwater College's BTC Active project will offer a range of inclusive activity sessions each week for all their students.